jessepav/lacygoill-wiki-backup/vim/command.md

 ##
 ## In an unquoted argument of a custom Ex command
-### what are the 3 characters which lose their special meaning when preceded with a backslash?
+### what are the 3 characters which lose their special meaning when preceded by a backslash?

 A whitespace, a bar, and a backslash.